pingcap/docs/ecosystem-tool-user-guide.md

 ### Incremental data replication - TiCDC

 [TiCDC](/ticdc/ticdc-overview.md) is a tool used for replicating incremental data of TiDB by pulling change logs from TiKV.
 It can restore data to a state consistent with any TSO in upstream.
-TiCDC also provide the TiCDC Open Protocol to support other systems to subscribe to data changes.
+TiCDC also provides the TiCDC Open Protocol to support other systems to subscribe to data changes.

 The following are the basics of TiCDC: